Rethinking RFID: Awareness and Control For Interaction With RFID Systems

 Jain, A., Marquardt, N. and Taylor, A. (2008)

-Near_Future RFID.
+Near-Future RFID.

 In Proceedings of Ethnographic Praxis in Industry Conference - EPIC.